 If you have specific needs that are not covered by the CLI commands, you can directly interact with the HTTP API (for example, to perform advanced statistics and quality checks on your VMs and nodes).

-Initial Conclusions
+Conclusions

-Proxmox Datacenter Manager has been highly anticipated by teams managing a large number of Proxmox VE clusters.
+An advanced interface like Proxmox Datacenter Manager has been highly anticipated by teams managing a large number of Proxmox VE clusters.

 Do not miss our latest DevOps and Cloud Native blogposts!
 Follow Enix on Linkedin!